You Must Consider the Complete Customer Journey

 - Your customer makes an appointment with a preferred service provider, and you often send someone else without prior notice.

-I could go on and on, as the possibilities are as endless are there are types of small business.
+I could go on and on, as the possibilities are as endless as there are types of small business.
 But, one thing is certain: if you don’t identify and solve your customers’ pain points, however minor, there is a good chance that it will eventually cost you their business.

 Of course, before you can find solutions you must first identify the problematic issues.
 This can be difficult, as it may not be obvious to you, and the customer may not volunteer it.
 One approach to this problem is to create Customer Journey Maps.